EricWay1024/Homological-Algebra-Notes/ha/2-ab.typ

 Inspired by @ab-zero and @ab-product, we naturally define the following:

 #definition[
-  An $Ab$-enriched category $cC$ is *additive* if it has all finite coproducts.
+  An $Ab$-enriched category $cC$ is *additive* if it has all finite biproducts, including the zero object.
 ]

-Hence an additive category has all finite biproducts, including the zero object which can be considered as the empty biproduct.
  Now we can reconcile the two definitions we have had for zero morphisms.

 #proposition[
   In an additive category $cC$, let $f: A->B$.
 Then $f$ is the identity of $Hom(C) (A, B)$ if and only if it can be factored as $A -> 0 -> B$.